scivision/fortran-pathlib/README.md

 Possible future enhancements:

 * use [statx](https://www.man7.org/linux/man-pages/man2/statx.2.html) if available to inquire if a file is encrypted or compressed, etc.

+GCC 6.x and older aren't supported due to lack of C++17 string_view support.

 ### Other C++ filesystem libraries